Stochastic Zeroth-Order Method for Computing Generalized Rayleigh Quotients: Introduction

 When $A^\tT$ and $B^{-1}$ are unavailable, zeroth-order optimization methods can be employed, as they rely solely on evaluation of products with $A$ and $B$.
 These methods approximate the gradient using finite-difference schemes \cite{chan1998transpose,balasubramanian2022zeroth,li2023stochastic}.
 In the context of Rayleigh quotient optimization, the bundled gradient method \cite{burke2002optimizingmatrixstability} or Oja's algorithm and its versions \cite{oja1982neuronmodelpca} were employed, which require very limited storage and involve computationally simple updates.
 Another promising approach is consensus-based optimization \cite{riedl2024consensusbasedoptimization,fornasier2025regularitypositivitysolutionsconsensusbased,fornasier2021consensusbasedhypersurfaces,fornasier2021consensusbasedsphere}, where the search space is explored by a system of interacting particles governed by coupled stochastic differential equations that balance random exploration with attraction toward the current best estimate of the optimum.

 In this paper, we propose a new simple and efficient algorithm for solving \eqref{eq: intro quotient} that combines ideas from stochastic zeroth-order Riemannian optimization \cite{li2023stochastic} and slicing methods \cite{quellmalz2023slicing,quellmalz2024slicing}.
 Namely, we iteratively solve the maximization problem in a randomly sampled one-dimensional subspace.
 This yields a provably convergent algorithms that neither involve the computation of $B^{-1}$ nor $A^\tT$, and each iteration requires only a limited number of matrix-vector products.
 Numerical experiments show the outstanding performance of our method compared to other techniques in the literature.
-Our algorithms can be extended for computing the maximal real generalized Rayleigh quotient for complex matrices $A,B \in \mathbb C^{d \times d}$. \ its symmetric part.
-By the symmetry of the inner product, we have
+Our algorithms can be extended for computing the maximal real generalized Rayleigh quotient for complex matrices $A,B \in \mathbb C^{d \times d}$.

+\paragraph{Outline of the Paper} In Section~\ref{sec:preliminaries}, we start with preliminaries on generalized Rayleigh quotients and first- and zeroth-order Riemannian optimization.
+Our algorithm is presented in Section~\ref{sec:gRq}.
+We study its termination behavior in dependence on the dimension of the eigenspace belonging to $\mathcal R(A,B)$ in Section~\ref{sec:termination}.
+If this dimension is smaller than $d-1$, we derive convergence to a global maxima in Section~\ref{sec:conv} and establish convergence rates in Section~\ref{sec:convergence_rates}.
+Section~\ref{sec: zeroth-order link} gives an interesting reinterpretation of our algorithms as Riemannian zeroth-order method.
+The theoretical findings are substantiated by numerical examples, including comparisons with other algorithms in Section~\ref{sec:num}.
+Appendix~\ref{sec:proofs} contains proofs of technical lemmas.
+Remarkably, Appendix~\ref{sec: complex} extends our algorithm to the complex setting $A,B \in \mathbb C^{d \times d}$.

+This paper extends the preprint \cite{bresch2024matrixfreestochasticcalculationoperator} presented by one of the authors at the ILAS Conference 2025 to generalized Rayleigh quotients and Riemannian geometry, and incorporates additional clarifications and substantial improvements.